-Exercises to improve keyboarding proficiency, speed and accuracy on microcomputers or typewriters.
+Uses exercises to improve keyboarding proficiency, speed and accuracy on microcomputers or typewriters.
 Prerequisite: Touch keyboarding skill of 25 words per minute; 30 wpm recommended.
 Course may be repeated for a maximum of six credits.
-Class fee \$12.
-Offered as needed.
+Class fee \$15.
+F or W or Sp or Su

-CA122A,B,C Keyboard Skillbuilding 2 lab hrs/wk, 1 cr. each
+CA122A,B,C Keyboard Skillbuilding A, B, C

-Designed to improve keyboarding skill, including keyboard proficiency, speed and accuracy.
+Improves keyboarding skill, including keyboard proficiency, speed and accuracy.
 May be taken any time after one has learned the keyboard and is keyboarding approximately 30 words per minute.
 Prerequisite: CA121 or consent of instructor.
-Class fee \$4 each.
-Offered as needed.
+Class fee \$5 each.
+F or W or Sp or Su